kbraunlich/SEA/README.md

 - itertools

 ## Overview
-- To use, clone the repo, and then either add the SEA folder to your PYTHONPATH (import as "from SEA import sea"), or run new simulations from the "simulations" folder.
+- To use, either add the SEA folder to your PYTHONPATH (import as "from SEA import sea"), or run new simulations from the "simulations" folder.
 - Examples (the simulations reported in the paper) are available in the "simulations" folder (in the form of jupyter notebooks).